 Kimberly Erusha is the managing director of the United States Golf Association’s agronomic and environmental division.
 Now living in New Jersey, Erusha oversees the association’s efforts to help golf facilities enhance better golf playing conditions.

-Growing up in Walford, Iowa, with her parents and six siblings, Erusha credits her parents for a love of the outdoors.
+She grew in Walford, Iowa, with her parents and six siblings and credits her parents for a love of the outdoors.

 Following in the family tradition, Erusha attended Iowa State University.
 In 1982 she graduated with her Bachelor of Science degree in horticulture.